The Vitamin B12 Issue

 Several years ago I watched a video about vitamin B12 deficiency and specifically how Vitamin B12-deficient plant-based eaters experience a rise in homocysteine levels which leads to carotid atherosclerosis (clogged arteries), which is what most vegans are trying to avoid by eating a plant-based diet, especially those on a whole grain, low or no oil whole food plant based diet.
 The studies discussed in the video advocate for plant-based eaters to either take a Vitamin B12 supplement or eat food that has been fortified with B12 to avoid a deficiency.

 So, plant-based eaters face a dilemma that requires adaptation or compromise, in a way.
 The philosophical beliefs of most plant-based eaters extends to compassion for animals and concern over the effects of modern animal agriculture on the environment.
 But, if plant-based eaters want to remain healthy, they have to either consume animal products rarely, get their vegetables from organic, pesticide-free soil (and not clean them too well), eat a fortified food (which is the result of our technological advances), or take a vitamin supplement (also a result of our technological advances).
-That our ancestors didn’t have two out of the three options makes me realize that our bodies did not evolve to either make B12 (which animals do by eating plants from the soil) or get it from a plant source.
+That our ancestors didn’t have two out of the four options makes me realize that our bodies have not evolved to the changes in farming and specifically to the changes in the soil used to grow plants.
 The most natural way to get the Vitamin B-12 is to eat minimally washed vegetables grown in organic soil or eat animal products (rarely) but, it’s hard to be a part-time plant-based eater if you’ve also adopted the philosophical and environmental commitments inherent in veganism.